In-Person Courses

 Robert Spires

-Monday 4:20 pm - 6:30 pmCRN: 20702 (section: 01PD)
+Tuesday 4:20 pm - 6:50 pmCRN: 10544 (section: 1)

 Semester hours: 3

-Fee: $800Educators seeking professional development only, In person.
+Fee: $800Educators seeking professional development only.

 Comprehensive introduction to pedagogy to include principles of learning; application of skills in discipline and grade-specific methodology; selection and use of materials; state and national curriculum standards; and evaluation of student performance.